usncahill/MMM-Tesla3/README.md

 # Module: MMM-Tesla2 (early prototype)
 The `MMM-Tesla2` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
 This module displays some of your <a href="https://www.tesla.com">Tesla's</a> data on your Mirror.
+It is forked from <a href="https://github.com/janhenrik/MMM-Tesla/">MMM-Tesla</a> which was invaluable for the work on this module.

 This is just an early prototype, supporting one vehicle only - displaying the battery state graphically, as well as the range in kms.
 It uses the unofficial Tesla JSON API from https://timdorr.docs.apiary.io